TheBeyondGroup/shopify-rich-text-renderer/README.md

 }
 ```

-I added a working [JSFiddile Demo](https://jsfiddle.net/9bh1mgc8/) that should help show how it works.
+I added a working [JSFiddle Demo](https://jsfiddle.net/9bh1mgc8/) that should help show how it works.